Takakiriy/back-up-local-settings/README.md

     $ git push origin "my-feature"  #// in back-up-files command

-If main feature branch is ahead (sub feature branch is behind), it runs `git commit` sub feature branch but the main feature branch will not be updated and will warn you that it was not updated.
+If main feature branch is ahead (sub feature branch is behind), it backs up and runs `git commit` sub feature branch but the main feature branch will not be updated and will warn you that it was not updated.
 Please, merge using the `--pull` option.